rocky-linux/documentation/docs/books/incus_server/07-configurations.md

 This shows you all of the options for configuring a container.
 If you have questions about what one of the configuration options does, head to the [official documentation for Incus](https://linuxcontainers.org/incus/docs/main/config-options/) and do a search for the configuration parameter, or Google the entire string, such as `incus config set limits.memory` and examine the results of the search.

-Here we examine a few of the most used configuration options.
-For example, if you want to set the max amount of memory that a container can use:
+Here, we examine a few of the most used configuration options.
+For example, if you want to set the maximum amount of memory that a container can use:

 ```bash
 incus config set ubuntu-test limits.memory 2GB
 ```

-That says that if the memory is available to use, for example there is 2GB of memory available, then the container can actually use more than 2GB if it is available.
+That says that if the memory is available to use, for example, 2 GB, then the container can actually use more than 2GB.
 It is a soft limit, for example.

 ```bash
 incus config set ubuntu-test limits.memory.enforce 2GB
 ```

-That says that the container can never use more than 2GB of memory, whether it is currently available or not.
-In this case it is a hard limit.
+That means the container can never use more than 2GB of memory, whether it is currently available or not.
+In this case, it is a hard limit.

 ```bash
 incus config set ubuntu-test limits.cpu 2
 ```

-That says to limit the number of CPU cores that the container can use to 2.
+That says limiting the number of CPU cores the container can use to 2.

 !!! note

     When this document was rewritten for Rocky Linux 9.0, the ZFS repository for 9 was not available.
-For this reason all of our test containers were built using "dir" in the init process.
-That is why the example below shows a "dir" instead of "zfs" storage pool.
+For this reason, all of our test containers were built using "dir" in the init process.
+That is why the example below shows a "dir" storage pool instead of a "zfs" storage pool.

 Remember when you set up our storage pool in the ZFS chapter?
 You named the pool "storage," but you could have named it anything.
 If you want to examine this, you can use this command, which works equally well for any of the other pool types too (as shown for dir):